SMS Szent István: Legacy

 After the war MAS-15 was installed in the Monument to Vittorio Emanuele II as part of the Museo del Risorgimento in Rome for the torpedo boat's role in the sinking of Szent István.
 The anniversary of the sinking, 10 June, has been celebrated by the Regia Marina, and its successor, the Marina Militare, as the official Italian Navy Day (Festa della Marina).

 The wreck of Szent István was located in the mid-1970s by the Yugoslav Navy.
 She lies upside down at a depth of 66 m.
 Her bow broke off when it hit the seabed while the stern was still afloat, but is immediately adjacent to the rest of the heavily encrusted hull.
-The two holes from the torpedo hits are visible in the side of the ship as is another deep hole which may be from a torpedo fired at Tegetthoff by MAS 21.
+The two holes from the torpedo hits are visible in the side of the ship as is another deep hole, although the torpedo bulkhead there is still intact.
 The wreck is a protected site of the Croatian Ministry of Culture.